 Biodiversity has declined in recent decades.
 It is in everyone’s interest to reverse this trend.
 The drop in biodiversity has various reasons.
 It is uncontested that agriculture bears a share in the responsibility.

 Modern agriculture is part of the solution

-It is worth noting that plant protectants undergo extremely strict testing prior to their authorisa-tion.
+Plant protectants undergo extremely strict testing prior to their authorisation in the EU.
 Industry has long been supporting farmers in the proper and safe use of its products.
 This is because plant protectants should get only where they have an effect to control weeds, fungi and pests.
 Digitalisation will offer great opportunities in the future to increase sustainability and efficiency in agriculture, for example, in the form of modern application techniques.

 An open dialogue is needed

 Promoting biodiversity is an overall task of society that can be achieved only through consensus and contributions from each individual.
 Studies show that in particular the loss of habitats and the monotonous design of urban, industrial and agricultural landscapes cause less biodiversity.
 The German federal government’s insect protection action plan also clearly addresses this aspect that concerns society as a whole.

 The chemical industry is committed to biodiversity as a societal task and wants to make its contribution together with agriculture.
 In a dialogue with all stakeholders, solutions should be developed that align the needs of productive agriculture and the protection of the environment with each other.